brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 <code-example header="src/app/products/product-details/product-details.component.html" path="getting-started/src/app/products/product-details/product-details.component.html" region="buy">
 </code-example>

-Now you refresh the application, click on product details, click the Buy button, and the product is added to the store list of items.
+Now you refresh the application, click on product details, click the Buy button, and the product is added to the stored list of items in the cart.

 ## Collecting data with Angular Reactive Forms